 - Faster access to lab results and medication therapies

-- Staff attending training activities to learn the new system and to get ready for the changes.
+- Staff attending training activities to learn the new system.

 - More staff and people around to help support the change.

-- New equipment delivered to the unit so staff can get familiar with the new devices.
-Your care team may be spending more time on devices, like computers on wheels.
+- New equipment and devices that your care team may be spending more time on, like computers on wheels.

 Please arrive early to allow for extra time for the registration process.
 You may be asked to check in at a different location than you usually do.
 You may experience some delays in services while we get used to the new system.